Arisfrl/Weather-Data-Fetcher/README.md

 ## 🛠️ Customization

-To change the city, modify the `city` variable in the `script.py` file:
+To change the city, modify the `city` variable in `script.py`:
 ```python
 city = "YourCityName"
 ```

-## ⚠️ Error Handling
+## ⚠️ Troubleshooting

-- Ensure the `api_key.txt` file is present and contains a valid API key.
+- Make sure `api_key.txt` is present in the project directory and contains a valid API key.
-- If the API request fails (status code not `200`), the script will not print the weather data.
-Ensure that your internet connection is active and the API key is valid.
+- Check your internet connection if the API request fails.
+- The script only prints data if the status code is `200`.
+If not, the request might be invalid due to a wrong API key or city name.

 ## 📜 License

+This project is open-source and available under the [Eclipse Public License](LICENSE).

+## 📎 Repository Link

+Find the project on GitHub: [Weather-Data-Fetcher](https://github.com/Arisfrl/Weather-Data-Fetcher.git)

 ---